Italy PM says to resign as crisis comes to a head

 Other protesters held banners reading "I'm with Salvini".

-The likely end of the 14-month-old government would open the way for Mattarella to begin consultations with political parties, with a range of options available.
+The end of the 14-month-old government opens the way for Mattarella to begin consultations with political parties, with a range of options available.

 A snap election, the forming of a new coalition without holding a new vote and, although unlikely, the continuation of the current government, would all be considered.